 Just 10 months after her accident, Amy was getting out and seeing friends and living life the best way she knew how.
 The six-time gold medalist hopes to inspire others living with spinal cord injuries to do the same.
 She was appointed captain of Team Reeve, the fundraising arm of the Christopher & Dana Reeve Foundation, and has been very involved with spreading positive messages to other people with spinal cord injuries.

 Also, the foundation uses funds that are donated to the organization to, in turn, donate medical equipment to those who cannot afford it.
-To nominate someone for an equipment donation, you can fill out the online form:

 Amy continues to live life to the fullest, in many ways very differently than she ever thought she would.
 Her positive attitude and drive to make the best of her situation is inspiring and gives hope to others in a similar situation.
 Check out the foundation’s website for articles on medical advancements in the treatment of spinal cord injuries, great resources for patients, to read more about Amy’s Army and what they’re doing for the SCI community and to see more of Amy’s personal story at www.amyvandyken.org.